vipin4335/CoNecT/README.md

 Copy code
 mvn clean package
 3. Set Up Docker
 Ensure Docker is installed and running.
-Then use the following commands to set up and run the project in a Docker container:
+Use the following commands to set up and run the project in a Docker container:

-Build and run using Docker Compose:
+Build and run the application using Docker Compose:

 bash
 Copy code